Low Histamine Diet Plan

 Keep Making Small Changes

-Still only make 1 change every 3-4 days.
+Still only make 1 change every 3 to 4 days.
 Keep a histamine food diary.
-Symptoms can take up to 2-3 days to develop.
+Symptoms can take up to 2 to 3 days to develop.

 Although as your health improves, you may find you can introduce foods more quickly at this point.